 The aim of the Summary is to convey the main points of a report to senior management personnel who are not usually involved in technical details.
 For this reason, it is sometimes labeled Executive Summary.
 It should be written last and must be written in full sentence form while avoiding too much jargon or heavy details.
 The Summary may be thought of as a mini report of about 250 words (3-4 paragraphs) that must be able to be read and understood in isolation from the main body of the report.
 It must not exceed one page and should include the scope and purpose of the report (including background/rationale); the technical approach taken, which might include a discussion of the alternatives considered and the major technical findings; and the principal conclusions and recommendations.
 It must not include tables and figures or a direct reference to tables, figures, and sections contained in the main report.

 Acknowledgements

-You may wish to acknowledge the contributions made to the report by others.
-For example, your work term supervisor may have helped you with the problem definition and supplied references.
-You may use the letter of submittal to acknowledge the help you received, or you may include a separate section for that purpose.
-The acknowledgements should be written in a formal manner although they can include some text that expresses personal sentiment, e.g., “I gratefully thank my supervisor for her guidance.”
+I wish to thank Professor John Quilty for allowing me to be a part of his research team, which has inspired me to write about this topic.

 Table of Contents